 I hopped off him before his blood soaked through my pants, wiped the dagger on his pillow, retrieved his ferry ticket and gracefully climbed out his window, going down the trellis that grew down the side of the hotel.
 I looked to the town clock into the distance.
 Twenty minutes before the ferry left.
 I smiled to myself "Perfect".

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KateMayWrite a Review